Diversify Your Vision Datasets with Automatic Diffusion-Based Augmentation: Experiments

 The prompts generated by \method{} are \textit{``a photo of a \{ \} bird...''}: \\ (1) \textit{``interacting with flowers.''}, (2) \textit{``standing by the waters edge.''}, (3) \textit{``perched on a fence.''}, (4) \textit{``standing on a rock.''}, (5) \textit{``perched on a branch.''}, (6) \textit{``flying near a tree, sky as the backdrop.''}, (7) \textit{``perched on a birdfeeder.''}

 We use \textit{``an iNaturalist photo of a \{ \} bird in nature.''} as the prompt for the \textit{+Txt2Img} baseline.

-As shown in Figure~\ref{fig:cub}, \method{} outperforms all the baselines aside from adding in real data, while adding text-to-image generated data results in similar performance with the baseline.
-Significantly, these results show that \method{} provides performance improvements greater than existing data augmentation techniques even in conditions devoid of domain shifts, thereby broadening its utility.
+As shown in Figure~\ref{fig:cub}, \method{} outperforms all the baselines aside from RandAug and adding in real data, while adding text-to-image generated data results in similar performance with the baseline.
+Significantly, these results show that \method{} provides performance improvements even in conditions devoid of domain shifts, thereby broadening its utility.